 Phone: 202-266-4927 Email: nlevy @ ecos.org

-Greg McNelly is the Senior Project Manager supporting the National Environmental Information Exchange Network.
-Prior to joining ECOS, Greg was the Senior Environmental Scientist at the Water Environment Federation, where he managed programs focused on surface water quality, ecology, water reuse, and watershed management.
+Greg McNelly is ECOS' Senior Project Manager for the National Environmental Information Exchange Network.
 A native of Ohio, Greg attended Miami University where he received a B.S. in Chemistry and an M.En. in Environmental Science.

 Phone: 202-266-4930 Email: gmcnelly @ ecos.org

-Lia Parisien is a Senior Project Manager for ECOS.
-Lia staffs the ECOS Waste Committee and its projects, including a new five-year cooperative agreement with U.S. EPA to provide outreach for the Toxics Release Inventory.
-In her communications role, she serves as Chief Editor of ECOS publications including the weekly newsletter ECOSWIRE and monthly online publication ECOS Green Report.
-She edited the ECOS quarterly journal ECOStates for eight years and published several compendia of state environmental innovations.
-She also serves as ECOS’ media liaison.
-In the area of conference planning, Lia has planned more than 20 major meetings for the association, including semi-annual membership meetings, two special meetings spotlighting state environmental achievements, and two cooperative meetings with U.S. EPA.
-Lia joined ECOS in 1999 from Inside Washington Publishers (Publisher of Inside EPA), where she served as Group Manager and Chief Editor of a series of environmental newsletters and newsmagazines.
+Lia Parisien is Executive Project Manager for ECOS, overseeing policy matters, strategic communications, and conferences.
+Lia staffs the ECOS Waste Committee and manages its projects, including the Shale Gas Caucus and past grants on land revitalization and the Toxics Release Inventory.
+In her communications role, she serves as Chief Editor of weekly newsletter ECOSWIRE and periodic online publication ECOS Green Report and formerly edited the ECOS quarterly journal.
+Lia also acts as ECOS’ media liaison.
+In the area of conferences, she plans the ECOS Spring and Annual Meetings and has organized several special conferences in Washington, DC, and cooperative meetings with U.S. EPA.
+Lia joined ECOS in 1999 from Inside Washington Publishers (publisher of Inside EPA), where she served as Group Manager and Chief Editor of five environmental newsletters and newsmagazines.
 Previously, she worked as a Production Assistant for CBS News 60 Minutes and in media relations.
-A summa cum laude graduate of The American University in Washington, D.C., she majored in foreign language and communication media and minored in international studies.
+A summa cum laude graduate of The American University in Washington, DC, she majored in Foreign Language and Communication Media and minored in International Studies.

 Carolyn Sistare is the Administrative Assistant at ECOS, which she joined in March 1999.
 Carolyn is a native of Trinidad and Tobago and holds a Diploma in Spanish, English Literature and Economics from St. George's College.
 She is responsible for administrative and logistics support for various ECOS projects, including ITRC.
 Some of the things Carolyn does for ECOS includes: